 Guidance for Students in Online Examinations

-Please take a moment to re-familiarise yourself with the Student Code of Conduct, particularly during the exam period, and note the following specific to online exam environments:
+Please take a moment to re-familiarise yourself with the Student Code of Conduct, particularly during the exam period, and note the following specific to online exams:

 - The answers you submit must be entirely your own work – the marker needs to be able to assess your understanding of the material.
-Do not copy from lecture slides, books, online sources or anywhere else.
+Do not copy from lecture slides, books, online sources or anywhere else - even if the exam is open book and you are allowed to consult these, you must not simply copy.
 Any direct quote must be shown as such – using quotation marks and attributing it to source and page number.
 Note also, your answers should not simply comprise a series of quotes - this does not demonstrate your understanding.

 - If you are referring to your own notes (and only if you are permitted to do so), ensure that your notes do not contain material copied from other sources, because this will be considered as plagiarism, and will be flagged by Turnitin.

 - You must not translate text from other languages and submit it as your own work.
 This is plagiarism and does not demonstrate that you understand the course material.

 - Donot share your notes with other students, as you may submit very similar answers as a result, which will be considered as collusion with others, and will be flagged by Turnitin.
 You should also avoid using jointly produced notes for the same reason.

 - Although you can discuss how to approach the exam, and revise with other students, you must not discuss specific exam questions or answers with other students.
 This is collusion and will result in conduct action.

 - You must not allow any other person to sit any part of the exam for you.
 Student found doing this will be referred to the Senate Student Conduct Committee where penalties include permanent expulsion from the University.

 - You must not use any online Q&A or 'homework help' website - either posting the questions yourself, or using solutions posted in response to other students' questions.
 This is cheating.